ivy-llc/ivy/docs/overview/design/ivy_as_a_transpiler.rst

 Frontend Functional APIs 🚧
 ---------------------------

-While the backend API, Ivy API and backend handler enable all Ivy code to be framework-agnostic, they do not, for example, enable PyTorch code to be framework agnostic.
+While the backend API, Ivy API, and backend handler enable all Ivy code to be framework-agnostic, they do not, for example, enable PyTorch code to be framework agnostic.
 But with frontend APIs, we can also achieve this!

-Let’s take a look at the how the implementation of :code:`clip` method would seem like in the frontends:
+Let’s take a look at how the implementation of :code:`clip` method would seem like in the frontends:

 .. code-block:: python